GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * For **LM** (load multiple registers) and **STM** (store multiple registers) two registers are specified, in which those two registers and any registers between them are used for the operation.
 * The **control program** of the system/370 uses registers 0, 1, 13, 14, and 15
 * **Register 0** is a special case in that when **0** (zero) is specified for an Index or Base register, it means no Index or Base register is used.
 In the case of **branch** statements it means don't branch.
 * The **Index Register** is rarely used, even though the **RX** format type instructions refer to them.
-They are normally ommitted or set to zero.
+They are normally omitted or set to zero.
 When they are used they are used in the same way an index in an array is used in other languages.

 ## Explicit Base Registers and Displacement Addressing